- About Us

-The Simon Wiesenthal Center/Museum of Tolerance annually presents the Once Upon A World Children's Book Award to two outstanding children's books.
+From 1996-2014, the Simon Wiesenthal Center/Museum of Tolerance presented an annual Once Upon A World Children's Book Award to two outstanding children's books.

 "I am hoping that fifty years from now, the Once Upon A World Children's Book Award will seem a quaint thing of the past.
 My wish is that children will whisper to each other in astonishment: 'You mean, they gave awards for books that talked about--uh-people being good to each other?
 You mean, they had to write books about that?'"

 "Imagine a future when embarrassed parents have to explain to their incredulous children that there was a time when certain people thought it was their right to dominate and persecute others: to enslave them, or worse still to murder them by the millions.
 Imagine, trying to explain why a man would kill another just because he didn't approve of the way he worshipped, or the flag he flew, or the anthem he sang.
 Imagine trying to explain the existence of Hate Groups.
 Imagine, being able to say: 'It was a different world back then...'"